-3.6.3 How we will demonstrate success
+How we will demonstrate our success

-Increase in engagement of the commercial sector in conservation partnerships.
+Increase in engagement of the commercial sector in conservation partnerships

 This indicator measures the overall number and breadth of commercial sector partnerships working together to engage staff and customers.
-We currently have significant conservation partnerships with five large corporations: Mitre 10 (3,000 staff), BNZ (5,000 staff), Rio Tinto (2,400 staff), Solid Energy (1,400 staff) and Genesis (1,000 staff)-a total of 12,800 staff beginning to engage in conservation.
-The number, quality and depth of these partnerships will be deepened over the next 5 years, and engagement will extend, wherever possible, to retail customers of these organisations.
+We currently have significant conservation partnerships with eight large corporations: Mitre 10, BNZ, Rio Tinto, Solid Energy, Genesis, Air New Zealand, Dulux New Zealand and Fonterra.
+The number and quality of business partnerships will be extended over the next 5 years, and additional engagement will be developed, wherever possible, to retail customers of these organisations.

-Change in the level of investment from the commercial sector in conservation.
+Change in the level of investment from the commercial sector in conservation

 This indicator measures changes in investment received from sponsorships, donations, concessions revenue and other payments from commercial sector third parties.
 The desired trend is an increase in investment over time.
 The initial focus is on increases in sponsorship and concessions revenue.
-Future trends will be measured against the baseline set in 2010-2011 (Table 16).
+Future trends will be measured against the benchmark set in 2010-2011 (Table 16).